rrozek/casinocoind/src/lz4/doc/lz4_Block_format.md

 The offset represents the position of the match to be copied from.
 1 means "current position - 1 byte".
 The maximum offset value is 65535, 65536 cannot be coded.
 Note that 0 is an invalid value, not used.

 Then we need to extract the match length.
 For this, we use the second token field, the low 4-bits.
 Value, obviously, ranges from 0 to 15.
 However here, 0 means that the copy operation will be minimal.
 The minimum length of a match, called minmatch, is 4.
 As a consequence, a 0 value means 4 bytes, and a value of 15 means 19+ bytes.
 Similar to literal length, on reaching the highest possible value (15), we output additional bytes, one at a time, with values ranging from 0 to 255.
 They are added to total to provide the final match length.
 A 255 value means there is another byte to read and add.
 There is no limit to the number of optional bytes that can be output this way.
 (This points towards a maximum achievable compression ratio of about 250).

-With the offset and the matchlength, the decoder can now proceed to copy the data from the already decoded buffer.
-On decoding the matchlength, we reach the end of the compressed sequence, and therefore start another one.
+Decoding the matchlength reaches the end of current sequence.
+Next byte will be the start of another sequence.
+But before moving to next sequence, it's time to use the decoded match position and length.
+The decoder copies matchlength bytes from match position to current position.

+In some cases, matchlength is larger than offset.
+Therefore, match pos + match length > current pos, which means that later bytes to copy are not yet decoded.
+This is called an "overlap match", and must be handled with special care.
+The most common case is an offset of 1, meaning the last byte is repeated matchlength times.

 Parsing restrictions